 Things to do in Kefalonia

-One of the most popular things to do in Kefalonia is explore the island!
-As we stayed in three different villas during our visit we had the chance to travel around.
+My friend Fiona and I left our families at home and flew to Kefalonia from London Gatwick in early October.
+One of the most popular things to do on a Kefalonia holiday is explore the island.
+And since we were staying in three different villas during our visit we had the chance to travel around.
 So we discovered places to go and things to do in Kefalonia both north and south.

 North Kefalonia Holidays

-Our first port of call was the harbourside village of Fiscardo on the northern most tip of the island.
+Our first port of call was the harbourside village of Fiscardo, also known as Fiskardo, on the northern most tip of the island.

-It’s a very different tempo in high summer when mega yachts moor up and a cosmopolitan crowd throngs the little port.
+It’s a very different tempo in high summer when mega yachts moor up next to the fishing boats and a cosmopolitan crowd throngs the little port.
 But in autumn the pace is mellow and relaxing.
 We loved drinking coffees at the water’s edge, exploring little alleyways decked in bourgainvillea and browsing the boutiques.

 Fiscardo is one of the few villages to retain its original Venetian style architecture after a devastating earthquake in 1953.
 Kefalonia does experience occasional tremors as do other parts of Greece, Italy and Turkey and these days buildings in Greece are designed to withstand earthquakes.

 After strolling around the village our top priority was to explore the Fiscardo beaches.
-Just a minute or two’s walk from the harbour, we found a tiny cove with shingle and some shady trees.
+Just a minute or two’s walk from the harbour, we found the town beach, a shingly cove with some shady trees.

-The next Fiscardo beach we tried was Emblisi, pebbly again with warm, clear, calm waters perfect for swimming or snorkelling.
-Angled rocks around the cove seem specially designed to lie on when you want to dry in the sun!
+The next Fiskardo beach we tried was Emblisi, a pebble beach with warm, clear, calm waters perfect for swimming or snorkelling.
+The angled rock formations around the cove seem specially designed to lie on when you want to dry in the sun.
 And we loved the little snack bar at the back of the beach who were happy to customise our hot chocolates with shots of Metaxa!

 Another famous Fiscardo beach is Alaties which lies about 9 km away.
 It’s a little sheltered cove with fine shingle and rock pools where salt was once dried and collected.
 Dafnoudi, a 15 minute walk through olive groves from Antipata, is another secluded find.